You’ve got to see this amazing Mexican Fiesta Wedding!

-Rachael and Mitch said their ‘I dos’ on the grounds of Somerset Sunset, a stunning property in the picturesque Kilcoy countryside.
+Rachael and Mitch said they’re ‘I dos’ on the grounds of Somerset Sunset, a stunning property in the picturesque Kilcoy countryside.

 Their ceremony setup was out of this world, with vintage rugs, potted cacti and a gorgeous macramé arbor draped with striking blooms and greenery.